Knee Pain & Lumbar Radiculopathy (Sciatica) Treatment

 Lumbar radiculopathy is often referred to as sciatica since it commonly involves an inflammation of the sciatic nerve.
 The sciatic nerve is the longest nerve in the body, stretching from the spinal cord to the end of each leg.
 The condition usually develops gradually, as the nerve is compressed over time.

-Causes of Lumbar Radiculopathy
+The Causes of Sciatica

 Lumbar radiculopathy occurs when the spinal nerves have become irritated or compressed.
 Nerve compression may be caused by a variety of factors, including: